mfc/baseline-org-policies/README.md

 Thanks to the groups and organizations I've worked with whose needs instigated the creation of this resource, and for their patience as it continues to be developed.

-# Baseline organizational policies and practices
-(that every group working in human rights should consider implementing)

-## Table of Contents

-0. Introduction

-1. Access policies
-  * Access to your place of work
-  * Access to physical documents
-  * Access to devices
-  * Access to accounts
-  * Removing access to group assets upon departure

-2. Data management policies
- * Backing-up data (website, org data)
- * Travel with data (data minimization, encryption)
- * Deleting data

-3. Communications policies
-  * Practices
-  * Infrastructure
-  * Incident response

-4. Creating and maintaining an engaged organizational culture
-  * Update software on devices
-  * Create spaces for learning, assessing, adopting, adapting policies and practices

-5. Resources

 --